spences10/sveltekit-and-the-content-layer/slides.md

 <v-clicks>

 - Not making calls to specific servers
-- Making callins to an API
+- Making calls to an API
 - API abstracts away the server
 - Guaranteeing uptime and reliability + scalability + all that jazz